T0wn/DiscordBot/README.md

 # DictatorBot

-This is a personal discordbot used in my own discord server.
+This is a discord bot used in my own discord server.

-The idea behind the bot started as a joke.
-I wanted to prank my friends by keeping them trapped in a voice channel.
-The bot achieves this by removing the roles and privileges of the user when he/she is moved into the voice channel named "Skammekroken" by an admin.
-The target no longer has privileges to join or see other voice channels.
-When an admin moves the target out of "Skammekroken" the bot will automatically give back roles and privileges.
+### Current features
+* Keeping user locked in a "jail" voice channel
+* audioplaying
+* memeposting
+* logging

-Here is an example of how it looks for the users:
+Here is an example of how the jail feature looks for the users:

 <table>
   <tr>